-Office Space is one of those movies that didn’t do that well in the box office when it was originally released, but became a cult classic overtime.
+Office Space is one of those movies that didn’t do that well at the box office when it was originally released but became a cult classic over time.
 As a film that criticises American work culture, a person that works at a fast-food restaurant couldn’t be missing.
 In this case, Joanna (the character played by Jennifer Aniston) gets stuck in the T.G.I.
 Friday’s type of uniform that was made famous in the 90’s for its bold stripes, black trousers and pins — many pins.

 Costume design: Denise Wingate

 Remember when Freddie Prinze Jr. was the hottest guy in Hollywood?
 Yeah, me too *swoon*.
 I don’t think this joint had a name in the movie, if it did and I just couldn’t find it, please let me know.
 All I have to say is that I thought Daria’s squirrel hat was bad.

 Costume design: Debra McGuire

 Fake breasts, check!
 Blonde wig, check!
 Roller skates, check!
 Monica is mostly remembered for being a chef, but fans of Friends know that she worked at the Moondance diner for a couple of seasons and she had to do it in Marilyn Monroe drag.
 Wrong?
 Maybe, but we still love it.

 Fun fact: The Moondance Diner was a real place.

 Pig Burger (‘Better off Dead’)